-Administrative data are data that people have already provided to the government through day-to-day activities, for example, health records, social security payments or educational attainment information.Nôl i'r tabl cynnwys
+Administrative data are data that people have already provided to the government through day-to-day activities.
+Examples include health records, social security payments, and educational attainment information.Nôl i'r tabl cynnwys

 The sources of the annually updated Index of Private Housing Rental Prices, UK: annual weights analysis dataset are the Department for Levelling Up, Housing and Communities (DLUHC), Scottish Government, Welsh Government, NIHE and VOA.

 The IPHRP's indices are updated on a monthly basis with the new monthly estimate.
 Data are indexed with January 2015 as a base year.
 Data are provided for:

 England from January 2005

 Wales from January 2009

 Northern Ireland rental data are not available for the latest two months.
 To produce provisional estimates of the IPHRP and annual percentage change for the latest two months, Northern Ireland's index has been carried forward.
 For example, rental price inflation has been assumed to be 0% for the latest two months.

 Each subsequent month, updated Northern Ireland data are used to revise estimates for the UK.
 This means that there is a two-month revision period for the UK series and UK (excluding London) series in the IPHRP.